teamgunio/slack-activity-feed/README.md

-# slack-activity-feed
+# Slack Activity Feed
-Slack app for aggregating activity from multiple channels to a single channel
+Slack app for aggregating activity from multiple channels to a single channel.